Khalifa University of Science, Technology and Research was a co-educational institution in the United Arab Emirates.

-Its roots go back to the Etisalat College of Engineering, formed in 1989 in Sharjah with the aim to train technological workers for the Emirates Telecommunications Corporation.
+Its roots went back to the Etisalat College of Engineering, formed in 1989 in Sharjah with the aim to train technological workers for the Emirates Telecommunications Corporation.

-The main campus is in the UAE’s capital Abu Dhabi, with another subsidiary campus in Shanjar province.
-The Abu Dhabi campus includes a student hub, with male and female activity rooms, prayer rooms, several restaurants, a library and more, as well as administration and academic facilities.
+The main campus was in the UAE’s capital Abu Dhabi, with another subsidiary campus in the Shanjar province.
+The Abu Dhabi campus included a student hub, with male and female activity rooms, prayer rooms, several restaurants, a library and more, as well as administration and academic facilities.

-The Aerospace Research and Innovation Centre is one of the university’s most exciting research centres.
-Opened in 2012, the centre aims to act as a global development hub in the research and creation of aerospace technologies.
-In 2016, KU opened a Micro Electro Mechanical Systems Lab.
+The Aerospace Research and Innovation Centre was one of the university’s most exciting research centres.
+Opened in 2012, the centre aimed to act as a global development hub in the research and creation of aerospace technologies.
+In 2016, it opened a Micro Electro Mechanical Systems Lab.

-KU also organises and hosts the Mohamed Bin Zayed International Robotics Challenge.
+It also organised and hosted the Mohamed Bin Zayed International Robotics Challenge.
 The 2017 competition attracted 316 teams from 45 countries, with total prize money of $5 million (£3.85 million).